 - $4,800 (room and board for 4 team members)

-Please consider donating to our project.
+Please consider donating to help fund our 2019 projects.
 100% of your donation goes directly to the project costs.

 INCREDIBLE HIMALAYAN TRAVEL OPPORTUNITYAs an effort to increase awareness, gather independent verification and to raise funds for our project we invited a group of travelers to join our us on our Nepal project for an incredible 10 day guided tour.
 The group traveled with our team to Nepal, staid in the same hotel and spent one incredible day visiting the project sites in the Nuwakot District.
 We inspected the work completed by the villagers and the group participated in dedication ceremonies at the Kabilash school water tank in memory of Barbara Brown, the Korthok water system dedication and the Dhokre Bari water system dedication.
 The other days were spent under the care of our trusted partners in Nepal who operate a tour company and transportation company.
 The group experienced Nepal, escorted by local guides, exploring 4th century Buddhist temples, Thamel market, and UNESCO world heritage sites around Kathmandu valley.
 There was an option for a 3 night stay in Pokhara to experience the Himalayas close up, including a visit to a mountain top resort and a 2 night visit to Chitwan National Park.
 The all inclusive cost per travel, for reservations was just $3,900 (incl. round trip airfare from West Palm Beach (PBI) to Kathmandu, Nepal (KTM), travel visas, hotel, breakfast, lunch, ground transportation, daily excursions and fees), this also included a $250 donation towards the Nepal water project.